Bromley Mansion, First floor, Bedroom

 "Get yourself under control and listen!" he ordered in a much more restrained tone than her, "We're in the same situation here.
 No, listen," he added as she squirmed under his grip, "Both of us are here for different reasons, but the point is that we can use the same method to get where we want"

 She bit into his palm and practically hurled the next words at him, "What is wrong with you?
-One second you're screwing me, then you're playing my Dad's toy soldier and now you're kissing me and talking about some common goal.
+One moment you're with me, then you're playing my Dad's toy soldier and now you're kissing me and talking about some common goal.
 If anyone here is out of control, it's you!
 What the fuck is wrong with you?"

 "Alison.
 Shut up before I have to force you," he was annoyed now and she didn't care in the least.
 Enough was enough.
 This was just the rotten cherry on top of this insane day.